Aman Android SDK

 After testing is complete and your application is prepared for production, you can

-toggle the sandBox
+toggle the sandBox variable to false:

 PaymentTask.sandBox = false